OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 ![The beginning of the GitHub action showing the triggers and environment variables](build_gh_action_start.png)

 This build calculates the version number.
 I’m using [GitTool’s GitVersion action](https://github.com/GitTools/GitVersion) to handle that work.
 That action creates several output variables you can use in later steps.
-I primarily use the env.GitVersion\_SemVer output variable.
+I primarily use the `env.GitVersion\_SemVer` output variable.

 The next step shows the first use of that output variable.
 I like to tag the version number on the main branch using the [update tag GitHub action](https://github.com/marketplace/actions/update-tag).
-That particular step only runs because of the if condition.
+That particular step only runs because of the `if` condition.

 ![Showing the calculate version steps in action](gh_actions_calculate_version.png)

-That output variable appears when I create the tag for my docker image.
+That output variable appears when I create the tag for my Docker image.

 ![Leveraging the calculate version step output variable when building the docker container](gh_action_create_docker_image.png)